 If all else fails, bring back up

 You don’t have to spend your entire reception in the same shoes you walk down the aisle in!
-If you’ve opted to wear sky-high stilettos that are a pain to dance and move around in for your wedding ceremony, swap them out for comfortable wedding shoes like a pair of flats, sandals or sneakers before heading into your party.
-You don’t want to give up busting a move for the sake of flashy shoes - you’ll totally regret it.
+If you’ve opted to wear sky-high stilettos for your wedding ceremony that are a pain to move around in, swap them out for comfortable dancing shoes like a pair of flats, sandals or sneakers before heading into your party.
+You don’t want to give up busting a move for the sake of flashy shoes – you’ll totally regret it.

 Browse our Real Wedding galleries for more comfortable wedding shoe ideas »